tablelandnetwork/docs/docs/sdk/database/aliases.md

 const { results } = await db.prepare(`SELECT * FROM my_table`).all();
 ```

 Creating a table will automatically write the mapping to the `tableland.aliases.json` file.
-The config file will look something like the following (e.g., if you create a `main` prefixed table using Local Tableland):
+The aliases file will look something like the following (e.g., if you create a `main` prefixed table using Local Tableland):

 ```json
 {